deep-sec/tw/styling-guide-snippet.md

 ### Grammatical person: "You" for the user

-Write docs in the second person, addressing the reader directly as "you".
+Write docs in the second person and address the reader as "you".

 ```text
 Good: Terraform Cloud's API lets you create workspaces without a VCS connection.